Robert Abbott’s Games

 Information about my games:

 My eight card games, along with the board game Ultima, appeared in my 1963 book, Abbott’s New Card Games.
-Three of these games can only be found in that long out-of-print book, so they are pretty much unavailable.
+Three of these games can only be found in that long out-of-print book, so they are pretty much unavailable (except for the Spanish versions in Diez Juegos).
 I indicate which these three games are.
 Some day I hope to at least copy their rules and put them on this site.

 Eleusis and Variety both appeared in the latest edition of Hoyle’s Rules of Games; so I have a separate page about that book.
 That page also has a 1963 review of Abbott’s New Card Games.